ArthurCC/java-challenge/readme.md

 #### Your experience in Java

-Please let us know more about your Java experience in a few sentences.
-For example:

--   I have about 4 years of experience developing Java web applications using Spring.
--   I have about 2 years of hands on experience with Spring Boot.
+-   I have about 4 years of experience developing Java web applications using Spring and 2 years of hands-on experience with Spring Boot.

 #### Features added to this project